Irish Volunteers (18th century): "Free Trade"

 Had Parliament been able to finance a militia bill enacted in March 1778, the Volunteer movement might have been stillborn.
-The difficulty was a sharp drop in excise, and other tax, revenues resulting from the war's disruption, first of Atlantic trade and then, with the entry of France and Spain, of trade with the European continent; a problem further compounded by a British decision to embargo the export of Irish provisions so as to secure supplies for its armed forces.
+The difficulty was a sharp drop in excise, and other tax, revenues resulting from the war's disruption, first of Atlantic trade and then, with the entry of France and Spain, of trade with the European continent.
+The problem was further compounded by a British decision to embargo the export of Irish provisions so as to secure supplies for its armed forces.

 The fiscal crisis and economic distress highlighted not only the incapacity of the Irish Parliament, but also what was almost universally regarded in Ireland as the injustice of British applied legislation.
 Legislating for Ireland, the British Parliament had banned the Irish export of wool, glass and other goods competitive with British producers and, through its Navigation Acts (of which Belfast's leading Volunteer, Waddell Cunningham, was serial violator) had sought to direct Irish foreign and colonial trade through British ports.
 In response, the Volunteers moved down a path travelled by the Patriots in America: mounting public campaigns to highlight the material costs of submitting to the "Imperial Crown" at Westminster, before advancing a radical constitutional remedy.

 As had American colonists before 1776, Volunteers arranged local "non-importation agreements".
 The signatories undertook to buy Irish and boycott British goods, with the Volunteers themselves making much of having their uniforms tailored in home-spun cloth.
 The government of Prime Minister Lord North prepared a package of commercial concessions, but watered down by British mercantile interests these paled in comparison to the conditions extended to the Americans by the Carlisle Peace Commission.
 Britain, it seemed was "prepared to recompense American rebelliousness better than Irish loyalty".

 In November 1779, on the annual commemoration of King William III's birthday, Volunteers marched to his statue in front of Parliament on College Green.
 Presenting themselves as "50,000 joined together, ready to die for their fatherland," they saluted "Free Trade" with volleys of shot and with cannon decked with banners threatening "Free Trade or this", "Free trade or a Speedy Revolution".
-Ireland was be free, within the terms of her own tariff policies, to develop her manufactures and to have access to foreign and colonial trade unrestricted by rival British interests.
+Ireland was to be free, within the terms of her own tariff policies, to develop her manufactures and to have access to foreign and colonial trade unrestricted by rival British interests.

 In London, the North ministry, still at that point contending with the prospect of a joint French and Spanish Channel crossing, capitulated.
 The Crown lifted the bans on Irish exports, and granted the right to trade directly with the plantation colonies.
-As an additional conciliatory gesture to the northern merchant class, the government relieved Presbyterians of the tests of Anglican conformity that, since the Popery Act of 1704, had excluded both they and Catholics them from municipal corporations and other public service.
+As an additional conciliatory gesture to the northern merchant class, the government relieved Presbyterians of the tests of Anglican conformity that, since the Popery Act of 1704, had excluded both they and Catholics from municipal corporations and other public service.